 Saint Patrick’s Day Traditions

 Patrick passed away on the 17th of March 461 AD after a lifetime of preaching the word of Christ.
-The People of Ireland began to celebrate the day in remembrance of him.
-Also, during the 19th century when the Irish immigrated to American and other parts of the world, the celebration of St. Patrick followed.
+The People of Ireland began to celebrate this day in remembrance of him.
+Subsequently, during the 19th century when the Irish immigrated to America and other parts of the world, the celebration of St. Patrick was brought with them.
 From that moment onwards, the patron Saint of Ireland became of a global celebration of Irish culture.

-Irish traditions associated with Patrick’s Day include wearing the colour green, wearing a Shamrock as well as a day full of festivals and parades.
+Irish traditions associated with Saint Patrick’s Day include wearing the colour green, wearing a Shamrock and enjoying a day full of festivals and parades.

-Traditional Irish celebrations include parades in each town filled with musical and dance acts. public figures are in attendance and parade floats often depict relevant parodies or issues of that previous year.
+Traditional Irish celebrations include parades in each town filled with musical and dance acts. public figures are in attendance and parade floats often depict relevant parodies or issues of the previous year.

-St. Patrick’s day is not the only day the Irish honour the Patron Saint, on the last Sunday of July it is common for the Irish to make a pilgrimage to Croagh Patrick in Co.
+St. Patrick’s day is not the only day the Irish honour the Patron Saint.
+On the last Sunday of July it is common for Irish people to make a pilgrimage to Croagh Patrick in Co.
 Mayo.
 People climb to the summit of the mountain – sometimes barefoot- and go to mass inside the church at the top.

-Croagh Patrick, or the “reek” as it is commonly known was named after the Saint as he spent 40 days and 40 nights fasting on a pilgrimage on top of the mountain.
+Croagh Patrick, or the “reek” as it is commonly known was named after the Saint as he spent 40 days and 40 nights fastingon top of the mountain.